DevExpress/devextreme-documentation/api-reference/10 UI Components/dxRangeSelector/1 Configuration/scale/tick/tick.md

 ---
 ---
 ##### shortDescription
-Specifies options defining the appearance of scale ticks.
+Specifies properties defining the appearance of scale ticks.

 ---